Extended Funding for Mirka-Driven SHAPE Programme to 2030

 Contact information:

-Mats Sundell, Mirka Chief Technology Manager
+Mats Sundell, Mirka CTO

 Mats.Sundell@mirka.com